 Project Updates

-The MacDougall DNA Project at FamilyTreeDNA (FTDNA) currently has around 390 participants.
+The MacDougall DNA Project at FamilyTreeDNA (FTDNA) currently has over 450 participants.

-Of these, we have 53 men who have presently tested positive for YP326, a noteworthy marker on the R1a “Scandinavian” branch of the Y-chromosome tree.
+Of these, we have 93 men who have presently tested positive for YP326, a noteworthy marker on the R1a “Scandinavian” branch of the Y-chromosome tree.
 YP326 is considered to be the marker for individuals who are descended from Somhairle MacGillebride, AKA Somerled (https://en.wikipedia.org/wiki/Somerled).
-These 53 project members are also positive for YP5543 which is a descendant mutation of YP326.
-It is believed that YP5543 is the signature marker of men who are descended from Dougall, son of Somerled and progenitor of the Clan MacDougall.
-The significant prevalence of YP326 among Scandinavian, Icelandic, and Western Isles Scotsmen strongly supports the view that Somerled, himself, was of Scandinavian descent.
+The significant prevalence of YP326 among Scandinavian, Icelandic, and Western Isles Scotsmen strongly supports the view that Somerled’s paternal line was Scandinavian.

-Finally, nearly 100 of our project members have no MacDougall connection on their paternal line.
+Beyond these 400 or so MacDougall participants we have a further 80 or so project members who have no known MacDougall connection on their paternal line.
 It may be that some are connected to MacDougalls through other family members.

 Follow this blog